Welcome to the Electrical Engineering Department!

 Consequently, graduates of the Department of Electrical Engineering are poised to take advantage of numerous job opportunities within the Tabuk province, and in the growing Saudi and Gulf markets.

-Electrical Engineering Laboratories
+Electrical Engineering Laboratory

 In conformance with its mission and educational objectives, the Department of Electrical Engineering maintain various state-of-the-art instructional and research laboratories that provide students with hands-on experience across a broad spectrum of disciplines such electronic circuit design, microprocessors and microcontrollers, electric machines, control systems, and communication systems.
 Such laboratories are accessible to all Electrical Engineering students, and they also help them implement their final year projects.
 The Department’s laboratories include: